OmegaExtern/gmod-login-system/README.md

 1. Copy `cfg` and `lua` folders from the master repository directory and paste over `Steam install path\SteamApps\common\GarrysMod\garrysmod` (do overwrite files when asked).
 2. Repeat the first step every time when you make changes in master repository directory and reconnect to the game/server or recreate it.
 3. Run Garry's Mod, create a new (LAN) game/server with your favorite map.
-4. Once you are in-game, you should see notification in the upper-right corner.
+4. Once you are in-game, open Developer Console and submit `lua_openscript_cl main.lua` command.
+You should see notification in the upper-right corner.
 Press key **INS** or **Insert** to bring up login system VGUI.
 5. If you check out Developer Console, you will see callback information after the player sends a recognizable chat-command/message.

 ### Available chat commands